What is Elbow Fracture Fixation?

 X-ray guidance is used during all elbow fracture fixation procedures to ensure fractured bone is perfectly aligned and fixated.

-At Orthopaedic Institute of Central Jersey (OIO) our Board Certified and Fellowship Trained Elbow Specialists Dr. Gregory Roehrig and Dr. Clint Ferenz are experts in performing elbow fracture fixation procedures.
+At Orthopaedic Institute of Central Jersey (OICJ) our Board Certified and Fellowship Trained Elbow Specialists Dr. Gregory Roehrig and Dr. Clint Ferenz are experts in performing elbow fracture fixation procedures.

 What Does Elbow Fracture Fixation Treat?